impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 $
 ```

-I researched why this line of code was added to RBENV, and [the PR which added it](https://github.com/rbenv/rbenv/pull/982){:target="_blank" rel="noopener"} says that some versions of `bash` don't permit this behavior.
-Your mileage may vary depending on which version of `bash` you have on your machine.
+I researched why this line of code was added to RBENV, and [the PR which added it](https://github.com/rbenv/rbenv/pull/982){:target="_blank" rel="noopener"} says that some versions of Bash don't permit this behavior.
+Your mileage may vary depending on which version of Bash you have on your machine.

 FWIW, [I posted a StackExchange question](https://unix.stackexchange.com/questions/720024/is-dev-null-treated-differently-from-other-files-when-the-noclobber-option){:target="_blank" rel="noopener"} asking why this might be happening, and eventually the answer comes back that `/dev/null` is treated differently by `noclobber`, since it's considered a "non-standard file".